avles/prism/CONTRIBUTING.md

 2. Submit a pull request to the main repository.
 3. Clearly describe your changes and their motivations in the pull request description.

-## Reporting Issues
+## Reporting Issues / Provide feedback

-- Use the GitHub issue tracker to report bugs or suggest features.
+- Use the GitHub issue tracker to report or provide your feedback
-- Clearly describe the issue including steps to reproduce when it is a bug.

 ## Questions?